abigpotostew/microcosmbot/README.md

 ### Development Setup

-* Setup a https://planetscale.com/ database.
-Copy the connection string to your env.
+* Setup a mysql8 database.
+Copy the connection string to your env in `DATABASE_URL`.
 Run `npx prisma db push` from the `packages/db` directory to deploy the schema.
-You can use another db, but you will need to modify the file `packages/db/prisma/prisma.schema` file appropriately.
 * Acquire a telegram bot token from @BotFather
 * Enable bot group settings via botfather.
 * Create a webhook to your localhost web port.
 I can recommend https://tunnelmole.com/ -- `tmole 3000`.
 Set this tunnel url to your BASEURL env variable.